Vanna Vanna Pookkal: Plot

 After saving Manoranjitham from killing herself in the forest, the kindhearted Siva brings her home to live in his house, much to the despair of his neighbor Shenbagam, who secretly loves him.
-Things become even more complicated when Siva falls in love with his houseguest and arranges for them to be married, but on the day of the wedding, she mysteriously disappears.
+Things become even more complicated when Siva falls in love with Manoranjitham and arranges for them to be married, but on the day of the wedding, she mysteriously disappears.
 Siva learns that Manoranjitham is going to die because of her serious health conditions.
 He finally finds her at her deathbed in the hospital where she dies.
 The film ends with Shenbagam comforting a grieving Siva.